-West Downtown is dotted with historic buildings like the H.M.
+Roosevelt South is dotted with historic buildings like the H.M.
 Coe House, Westminster Apartments, the Charles Pugh House, and Lofts at Fillmore.
-Pockets of historic character, mature tree-lined streets, proximity to the Downtown Core, and restaurants like Cibo and The Vig make it attractive for residents.
+Pockets of historic character, mature, tree-lined streets, proximity to the Downtown Core, and restaurants like Cibo and The Vig make it attractive for residents.

 Vacant lots attract developers.